 - allow you to take part in any medical experiment, unless it might save your life or prevent serious damage to your health.

-If you need CPR your attorney can't refuse permission.
-If you decide that, in some cases, you don't want to be resuscitated, you need to make an advance directive — sometimes known as a 'living will' — before you become mentally incapable.
+If you need CPR your attorney cannot refuse permission.
+If you decide that, in some cases, you do not want to be resuscitated, you need to make an advance directive — sometimes known as a ‘living will’ — before you become mentally incapable.

 Set up an EPA for personal care and welfare

 You must fill out an EPA for personal care and welfare form and your signature must be witnessed by either:

 - a lawyer